There’s a video for this list here.

 The critics almost universally threw bouquets at Cronenberg’s feet with this film.
 It was intelligent, perfectly realised and gorgeous to boot with the subject matter being pure Cronenberg.
 Many critics and fans think this is his best film.
 They may be right.

 When an athlete (Allan) is hit by a truck and left a quadriplegic, a scientist friend recruits a monkey that has been trained to help assist disabled people to fully carry out their lives.
 Ella the monkey starts to bond well with Allan but soon this bond becomes a lot darker as he thinks that there might be some kind of telepathic bond with his new companion which then transforms into Ella enacting revenge on anyone who Allen displays anger towards.
 This escalates quickly.

-This was Romero’s first film since the amazing Day of the Dead three years before and was further proof, if it were needed, that Romero continued to make intelligent horror films and that, just like Cronenberg, his directing career continued to flourish and evolve into unexpected avenues.
+This was Romero’s first film since Day of the Dead three years before and was further proof, if it were needed, that Romero continued to make intelligent horror films and that, just like Cronenberg, his directing career continued to flourish and evolve into unexpected avenues.

 A film about a psychotic, telepathic monkey wreaking havoc in a disabled man’s life was new territory for Romero and (yet again) he knocks it out of the park with deft direction, all-round amazing performances and a tension that becomes palpable with every passing scene.

 The film still has the ability to shock.
 I could say more but I’m not going to ruin this film for anyone.
 This is a noteworthy entry in Romero’s stellar body of work and one of his best films.